MNeMoNiCuZ/yolov8-scripts/README.md

 Open `train.py` and edit some parameters.
 ```
 "folder_name" is the output folder name inside the `training_output` directory.
 "starting_model" is which model to use for your training.
 You can copy the standard yolov8 models from the list above.
 The Nano-model is the smallest, trains faster, but usually performs worse.
 And Xtra Large is the opposite.
+Use the -seg models if you have a segmentation dataset.
 "epoch_count" how many versions do you wish to train.
 50 may be a good starting point.
 For a small model, or a model with a very small dataset, you could set this to 500.
 The training will automatically stop if no improvement is made in 50 epochs.
 ```